manas-katual/nixos-config/README.md

 - 🔄 Make this configuration more universal and user-friendly
 - 🖥️ Add support for other desktop environments/window managers
-- Fix waybar (currently only waybar-oglo and waybar-ddubs are in working condition)

 ## Reference